Last updated on January 14th, 2026 at 04:56 pm

 If you get hooked on the fun, you may want to gear up a little more.

-Do you need a license to fish from the beach?
+Do you need a license for surf fishing?

-You must have one on your person while fishing unless you are under 16 or over 65.
+You must have the license on your person while fishing unless you are under 16 or over 65.
 Seniors without a physical fishing license must have an ID card to prove their age.

 The free shoreline license is not valid if you’re fishing from a boat or in fresh water.